PPC Case Study: Educational Institution

-Columbia College Chicago Online (CCCO) is the online education branch of a Columbia College Chicago, CCCO provides online courses in a range of subjects from AR/VR programming to creative writing.
-As of April 2020, there are 22 separate courses and six certificate programs.
-With a few exceptions, each course is a separate entity, which requires its own target audience, unique approach to assets, copy, keyword strategies.
+Columbia College Chicago Online (CCCO) was the online education branch of a Columbia Chicago College.
+CCCO provided online courses in a range of subjects: from AR/VR programming to creative writing.
+As of April 2020, CCCO featured 22 separate courses and six certificate programs.
+With a few exceptions, each course was a separate entity, which required its own target audience, unique approach to assets, copy and keyword strategies.

-Before working with CFD, Columbia College Chicago Online had only rudimentary analytics and attribution systems in place.
-Ad activities weren’t tracked and numbers, such as how many leads and enrollments were a result of ads, or the ROAS, were very approximate.
+Before working with CFD, Columbia College Chicago Online only had rudimentary analytics and attribution systems in place.
+Ad activities weren’t tracked, and numbers were very approximate, such as how many leads and enrollments were a result of ads, or the ROAS.

 To get the most out of our advertising activities, Careful Feet Digital implemented a robust tracking system.
-Any system we were going to implement had to have minimal impact on they way the CCCO sales team worked with their leads, so we could not implement a traditional CRM.
-To complicate our task even further, we approach each ad platform differently, and courses feature flexible pricing.
+Any system we were going to implement had to have minimal impact on the way the CCCO sales team worked with their leads, so we could not implement a traditional CRM.
+To complicate our task even further, we approach each ad platform differently, while the courses featured flexible pricing.

 Once established, this simple analytics system allowed us to see the performance of each course.
-From there we were able to calculate our target numbers and adjust budgets between courses as needed.
-As a result, the number of registrations per budget has steadily grown since then.
+From there, we were able to calculate our target numbers and adjust budgets between courses as needed.
+As a result, the number of registrations per budget has steadily grown.

-On Facebook we proceeded with Conversion ads.
-Moving away from Lead Gen ads and driving traffic to the actual landing pages increased quality of leads.
-The ad/landing page combo does a better job of selling the course than just an ad.
-Additionally, it introduces a certain element of friction in the process, which tends to qualify leads.
+On Facebook, we proceeded with Conversion ads.
+Moving away from Lead Gen ads and driving traffic to the actual landing pages increased the quality of leads.
+The ad/landing page combo did a better job of selling the course than just an ad.
+Additionally, it introduced a certain element of friction in the process, which tends to qualify leads.

-Testing is an important part of our strategy, and we run various tests regularly.
-On the ad set level we tested placements and audiences (lookalikes vs. interests vs. demographics), trying to find combinations that perform well for every separate course.
+Testing is an important part of our strategy.
+Thus, we run various tests regularly.
+On the ad set level, we tested placements and audiences (lookalikes vs. interests vs. demographics), trying to find combinations that perform well for every separate course.
 On the ad level, we tested different copy and assets.
 For the assets, it was different images vs each other as well as shorter video clips—5 to 30 seconds.
-As for the copy we tested not only different length and types, we also tried different benefits and appeals, looking for what resonates the best with our target audiences.
+As for the copy, we tested not only different lengths and types, but we also tried different benefits and appeals, looking for what resonates the best with our target audiences.

 Performance of campaigns for ASL courses—one we started as a part of a new strategy in August 2019 and one that was running before.
 We’re still experimenting with copy and visuals trying to raise CTR.
 CPA is already very good and gathered leads convert well.

-To cut down less relevant queries we maintained lists of negative keywords.
-Each campaign had its own list, but we also used general lists we used for all campaigns.
+To cut down less relevant queries, we maintained lists of negative keywords.
+Each campaign had its own list, but we also used general lists for all campaigns.

 Managing and optimizing an account is an ongoing process.
-We’re constantly monitoring accounts for changes, looking for new ways to increase click and conversion rates, while simultaneously decreasing their price.
+We were constantly monitoring accounts for changes and looking for new ways to increase click and conversion rates while also simultaneously decreasing their price.